 So much of our suffering—as individuals and as a society—is caused by fear.
 In fact, according to Buddhism, fear is at the very root of ego and samsara.
-The Shambhala Sun and the Omega Institute brought together four outstanding Buddhist teachers to discuss the vital practice of working with our fears.
+Four outstanding Buddhist teachers discuss the vital practice of working with our fears.

 Starting on the Path of Fear and Fearlessness

 It helps to explore how we can work with fear from the point of view of the path, the student’s journey.
 How do we walk the path of fear?
 Fear is not a trivial matter.
 In many ways, it restricts our lives; it imprisons us.
 Fear is also a tool of oppression.
 Because of fear, we do many harmful things, individually and collectively, and people who are hungry for power over others know that and exploit it.
 We can be made to do things out of fear.